DDDL is the diagnostic application which includes support for Detroit legacy engines EPA 98 - EPA 04 (DDEC III - DDEC V and MBE PLD/MR2 and VCU).

 Technical Support

-If DDDL (Detroit Diesel Diagnostic Link) 6.50 fails to connect, please check the following:
+If DDDL (Detroit Diesel Diagnostic Link) 6.5x fails to connect to the ECU, please check the following:

 If DDDL 6.50 freeze or hangs during install, try upgrading to DDDL 6.51.
 A known issue has been resolved where an obsolete task "CheckWinCVer.exe" could affect the install.
 Ending the task via Windows Task Manager is an effective work-around.